esenyel/esenyel.github.io/_pages/publications.md

 redirect_from:
   - /publications
 ---
-Most of the publications can be also found on my Google Scholar profile: [Google Scholar](https://scholar.google.com/citations?user=LJ4zcxcAAAAJ&hl=en&authuser=1 "Google Scholar").
+A more upto date list of publications can be found on my Google Scholar profile: [Google Scholar](https://scholar.google.com/citations?user=LJ4zcxcAAAAJ&hl=en&authuser=1 "Google Scholar") and on [RISL webpage](https://risl-rpi.github.io/publications/)

 Journal and Magazine Articles